Cereal: Modern

 Rice fields in India.
 India's participation in the Green Revolution helped resolve food shortages in the mid-twentieth century.

-During the second half of the 20th century, there was a significant increase in the production of high-yield cereal crops worldwide, especially wheat and rice, due to the Green Revolution, a technological change funded by development organizations.
-The strategies developed by the Green Revolution included mechanized tilling, monoculture, nitrogen fertilizers, and breeding of new strains of seeds.
-These innovations focused on fending off starvation and increasing yield-per-plant, and were very successful in raising overall yields of cereal grains, but paid less attention to nutritional quality.
-These modern high-yield cereal crops tend to have low-quality proteins, with essential amino acid deficiencies, are high in carbohydrates, and lack balanced essential fatty acids, vitamins, minerals and other quality factors.
-So-called ancient grains and heirloom varieties have seen an increase in popularity with the "organic" movements of the early 21st century, but there is a tradeoff in yield-per-plant, putting pressure on resource-poor areas as food crops are replaced with cash crops.
+Between 1964 and 2023, cereal production increased by 213%, mostly through higher yields: harvested area rose only by 10%.
+Yields of wheat and rice rose in the Green Revolution, a technological change funded by development organizations.
+The strategies included mechanized tilling, monoculture, nitrogen fertilizers, and breeding of new strains of seeds.
+These innovations fended off starvation and increased yield-per-plant, but paid less attention to nutritional quality.
+The high-yield cereal crops tend to have low-quality proteins, with essential amino acid deficiencies, are high in carbohydrates, and lack balanced essential fatty acids, vitamins, and minerals.
+So-called ancient grains and heirloom varieties grew in popularity with the "organic" movements of the early 21st century, but there is a tradeoff in yield-per-plant, putting pressure on resource-poor areas as food crops are replaced with cash crops.